TCLamnidis/BareBonesBash/README.md

 But how can we make this file?
 There are multiple options for text editing in the terminal.
-If you're absolutely insane you may look up `vim` (_[Theseus' poison]_), or we can use `nano` which is much more user friendly.
+If you're absolutely insane you may look up `vim` _\[Theseus' poison]_, or we can use `nano` which is much more user friendly.

 Editing the contents of a file in `nano` is mostly as you would with your standard `textmate` or `gedit` on your local machine.
-However, the main difference is how you save, and close the program which you preform using keyboard combinations (like you would use `ctrl + c` to copy a line in your typical 'Office' suite).
+However, the main difference is how you save, and close the program which you perform using keyboard combinations (like you would use `ctrl + c` to copy a line in your typical 'Office' suite).